 - Constipation is fewer bowel movements than usual.
 When you do go, the stool is firm and hard to pass.
 Constipation causes symptoms like bloating and abdominal pain.

 - Inflammatory bowel disease includes Crohn’s disease and ulcerative colitis.
 These conditions produce chronic inflammation in your intestines that can lead to ulcers, pain, bloody diarrhea, weight loss, malnutrition, and increase one’s risk of colon cancer.

-- Irritable bowel syndrome causes uncomfortable symptoms such as gas, diarrhea, and constipation, but is not tied to cancer or other serious digestive disease.
+- Irritable bowel syndrome causes uncomfortable symptoms such as gas, diarrhea, and constipation, but isn’t tied to cancer or other serious digestive diseases.

 - Lactose intolerance means your body lacks the enzyme needed to break down the sugar in dairy products.
 When you eat dairy, you get symptoms like bloating, gas, and diarrhea.